ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Methods

 \subsection{Alignment and astrometry}

-We assessed the quality of the astrometric registration by cross-matching the source coordinates \texttt{ALPHAWIN\_J2000} and \texttt{DELTAWIN\_J2000} obtained running \textsc{SExtractor} \citep{Bertin1996} on all the bands in each field before re-projecting the images to the same common grid.
-In most cases we found small $\Delta$RA and $\Delta$DEC offsets (of the order of a few mas) between the native astrometry of the \textit{JWST} and the \textit{HST} bands.
+We assessed the quality of the astrometric registration by cross-matching the source coordinates \texttt{ALPHAWIN\_J2000} and \texttt{DELTAWIN\_J2000} obtained by running \textsc{SExtractor} on all the bands in each field before re-projecting the images to the same common grid.
+In most cases we found small $\Delta$RA and $\Delta$DEC offsets (of the order of a few mas) between the native astrometry of the \textrm{JWST} mosaics (which are aligned to Gaia) and the \textrm{HST} bands.
 However, since in some cases the offsets were larger and not negligible, we applied a custom algorithm to correct all of them.
-First, we computed the offset between the \textit{HST} WFC3 F160W band and the \textit{JWST} NIRCam F150W band, and re-aligned the F160W image.
-Then we corrected the offsets of the other \textit{HST} bands by cross-matching the coordinates of the sources with those extracted from the re-aligned F160W band (see Figure \ref{fig:astrom} and Tab. \ref{astrom} in Appendix).
+First, we computed the offset between the \textrm{HST} WFC3 F160W band and the \textrm{JWST} NIRCam F150W band, and re-aligned the F160W image (we applied a rigid shift to the whole image).
+Then we corrected the offsets of the other \textrm{HST} bands by cross-matching the coordinates of the sources with those extracted from the re-aligned F160W band (see Fig. \ref{fig:astrom} and Table B.1).
 Finally, we re-projected all the images on the same NIRCam pixel grid.